Garlic Butter Roasted Potatoes

 -

-Carefully pull the hot pan from the oven, spread the potatoes cut-side down in a single layer with space between, and return the pan immediately.
+Carefully remove the hot sheet pan from the oven and quickly spread the potatoes in a single layer.

 -